chocolatey/choco-wiki/FeaturesShim.md

  * Does not require special privileges like creating symlinks (symbolic links) do.
 So you can create shims without administrative rights.

 ## Usage
-Chocolatey automatically shims executables in package folders that are not explicitly ignored, putting them into the `$($env:ChocolateyInstall)\bin` folder (and subsequently onto the PATH).
+Chocolatey automatically shims executables in package folders that are not explicitly ignored, putting them into the `"$($env:ChocolateyInstall)\bin"` folder (and subsequently onto the PATH).

 These executables can come as part of the package or downloaded to the package folder during the install script.

-Chocolatey ensures the folder `$($env:ChocolateyInstall)\bin` in the PATH environment variable, allowing you to put tools on the PATH without cluttering up the PATH.
+Chocolatey ensures the folder `"$($env:ChocolateyInstall)\bin"` in the PATH environment variable, allowing you to put tools on the PATH without cluttering up the PATH.

 ## See It In Action